User Guide

 [8]:

-from spflow.modules.rat.rat_spn import RatSPN
+from spflow.zoo.rat.rat_spn import RatSPN

 from spflow.modules.ops.split import SplitMode